Constantine I Coins: A Collector’s Reference

 - SMALA, SMALB — Alexandria

-London deserves a note.
-The mint closed around 325 when Constantine consolidated production after taking the east from Licinius.
-London Constantines are scarcer than Trier or Rome equivalents and often sell for double the price or more.
-The PLN or PLON exergue is easy to spot when it survives on the flan.
+London deserves special attention.
+The mint closed around 325, after Constantine consolidated power following Licinius’s defeat.[7]
+That short operating window means London Constantines are scarcer than equivalent types from Trier or Rome, and they command a price premium — double or more for the same type and grade.
+The PLN or PLON exergue mark is easy to identify when it survives on the flan.

-Constantine’s reverse types changed over time, tracking political events and religious shifts.
-What follows are the major series you’ll encounter on the market, roughly in chronological order.
-Not everything — the full list runs to thousands — but these account for the vast majority of available coins.
+The reverse types changed as the political and religious ground shifted beneath them.
+What follows are the major series, roughly chronological, covering the coins you will actually encounter at dealers and auctions.
+Not all of them — the full list runs to thousands — but these account for the vast majority of available material.

-“To the companion, the Unconquered Sun.”
-Sol stands left, raising his right hand, holding a globe.
-Sometimes a chlamys drapes over his left arm.
-This is one of the most common Constantinian types and one of the most historically loaded — it dates from years after the Battle of the Milvian Bridge, showing Constantine still publicly aligned with the solar cult.
-VF examples from a dealer: $15–30.
-A well-centered Trier piece with traces of silvering can reach $40–70.
+“To Sol Invictus, the Companion” — Sol being the companion of the emperor, not the other way around.[9]
+The god stands left, right hand raised, globe in left.
+Sometimes a chlamys drapes over his arm.
+This is one of the most common Constantinian types and one of the most historically charged.
+These coins date from after the Battle of the Milvian Bridge, showing Constantine still publicly aligned with the solar cult years into what Eusebius later framed as a Christian conversion story.
+Trier was the primary mint.
+VF examples from a dealer run $15–30.
+A well-centered Trier piece with traces of original silvering pushes to $40–70.
 London mint commands a premium.

-Two Victories holding a shield inscribed VOT / PR over an altar.
-A transitional series — Sol is gone, nothing explicitly Christian has replaced it.
-Struck at most western mints.
+Two Victories holding a wreath over an altar, inscribing VOT / PR.
+A transitional series — Sol is gone from these, nothing explicitly Christian has replaced it.
+Bruun in RIC VII dates the main production to c.
+318–320, though Trier struck an early billon version around 313.[5]
 VF from a dealer: $25–50.
-Underrated relative to other Constantinian types.
+Underrated relative to other Constantinian types, and the paired Victories make for an attractive design.

 Vota types (c.
 320–325)

-Reverse shows a laurel wreath containing a votive inscription: VOT / XX or VOT / XX / MVLT / XXX, celebrating imperial anniversaries.
-Clean, geometric designs that strike well because the die engraver had less detail to render.
-Common as anything in Constantine’s output, but the variety of inscriptions creates a collecting challenge that keeps people interested. $10–30 from dealers, sometimes less at shows.
+A laurel wreath enclosing a votive inscription: VOT / XX or VOT / XX / MVLT / XXX, celebrating imperial anniversaries.
+Clean geometric design that strikes well because the die engraver had fewer details to render.
+Common as anything Constantine produced, but the variety of votive inscriptions and the interplay between obverse legend variants and reverse inscriptions create a collecting puzzle with real depth. $10–30 from dealers.
+Sometimes less at shows.

-The workhorse.
-Two soldiers flanking two military standards, struck at every mint in enormous quantities.
-A later variant (c.
-335–340) drops to one standard, and the flans shrink again.
-These are the cheapest Constantinian bronzes on the market — $3–8 at shows, $20–40 for a sharp EF with full legends.
-Buy a handful from different mints and use them to practice reading exergue marks.
+The workhorse of Constantinian bronze.
+Two soldiers flanking two military standards (c.
+330–335), then a later variant dropping to one standard (c.
+335–340) as the flans shrank yet again.
+Struck at every mint in enormous quantities.
+These are the cheapest Constantinian bronzes on the market — $3–8 at shows, $20–40 for a sharp EF with complete legends.
+Buy a handful from different mints and use them to practise reading exergue marks.
 No better way to learn.

 VRBS ROMA and CONSTANTINOPOLIS (c.
 330–340)